-The latest actuarial funding update shows the Fund remains 104% funded at 31 March 2021.
-The vast majority of employers in the Fund are scheduled bodies and have secure public sector funding and as a result are more able to continue to make their pension contributions.
-To date the Fund has received no requests from scheduled and admitted bodies to defer pension contributions as a result of the pandemic.
+The latest actuarial funding update showed the Fund remains 104% funded at 31 March 2022.
+The majority of employers in the Fund are scheduled bodies and have secure public sector funding and as a result are more able to continue to make their pension contributions.

-Although the Fund is currently operating a relatively small operating cash flow shortfall it can disinvest to ensure that it is able to remain liquid for a period of at least 12 months from the date the financial statements are authorised for issue.
+Even though the Fund is currently operating a relatively small operating cash flow shortfall it can disinvest to ensure that it is able to remain liquid for a period of at least 12 months from the date the financial statements are authorised for issue.